NiklasKappel/PairTorch/README.md

         -------
         energy : torch.Tensor
-            Total energy of the system with shape [1, 1] and data type torch.float32.
+            Total energy of the system with shape [1, 1] and data type torch.float.
         forces : torch.Tensor
-            Forces on each atom with shape [num_atoms, num_dimensions] and data type torch.float32.
+            Forces on each atom with shape [num_atoms, num_dimensions] and data type torch.float.
         """
         ...
         return energy, forces